-- (a) corrupt conduct, as defined in the Independent Broad-based Anti-corruption Commission Act 2011; or - (b) specified conduct, including: - conduct of any person that adversely affects the honest performance by a public officer or public body of his or her or its functions as a public officer or public body; - ii. conduct of a public officer or public body that constitutes or involves the dishonest performance of his or her or its functions as a public officer or public body; - iii. conduct of a public officer or public body that constitutes or involves knowingly or recklessly breaching public trust;
+(a) corrupt conduct, as defined in the Independent Broad-based Anti- corruption Commission Act 2011; or

+- (b) specified conduct, including: - i. conduct of any person that adversely affects the honest performance by a public officer or public body of his or her or its functions as a public officer or public body; - ii. conduct of a public officer or public body that constitutes or involves the dishonest performance of his or her or its functions as a public officer or public body; - iii. conduct of a public officer or public body that constitutes or involves knowingly or recklessly breaching public trust;
-- iv. conduct of a public officer or a public body that involves the misuse of information or material acquired in the course of the performance of his or her or its functions as a public officer or public body, whether or not for the benefit of the public officer or public body or any other person; or - v. conduct that could constitute a conspiracy or an attempt to engage in any conduct referred to in paragraph (i), (ii), (iii) or (iv)- - vi. a substantial mismanagement of public resources;

-that is not corrupt conduct but that, if proved, would constitute a criminal offence or reasonable grounds for dismissing or dispensing with, or otherwise terminating, the services of the officer who was, or is, engaged in that conduct.

-Employees include Council employees (Including full-time, part-time, temporary and casual),

-Contractors, Volunteers or the employees of any body providing services on obtain unjust advantage, the theft of funds assets or information, or the unauthorised use of Council assets for personal gain.
+iv. conduct of a public officer or a public body that involves the misuse of information or material acquired in the course of the performance of his or her or its functions as a public officer or public body, whether or not for the benefit of the public officer or public body or any other person; or v. conduct that could constitute a conspiracy or an attempt to engage in any conduct referred to in paragraph (i), (ii), (iii) or (iv)- vi. a substantial mismanagement of public resources; that is not corrupt conduct but that, if proved, would constitute a criminal offence or reasonable grounds for dismissing or dispensing with, or otherwise terminating, the services of the officer who was, or is, engaged in that conduct.
+Employees include Council employees (Including full-time, part-time, temporary and casual), Contractors, Volunteers or the employees of any body providing services on Council's behalf.
+Fraud is characterised by dishonest conduct or misuse of position or authority in order to obtain unjust advantage, the theft of funds assets or information, or the unauthorised use of Council assets for personal gain.
 Most acts of fraud are criminal offences.
+Fraud Prevention is the process by which the Council, its management and employees manage risks to prevent fraud.
+Persons are individuals or legal entities, who can be inside and/or outside the organisation.